Virginia Tech® home

 • 35% of all construction materials were harvested and manufactured within 500 miles of jobsite; 15% of materials were harvested and manufactured within 100 miles of jobsite

-In addition to these public and programmable spaces, there are other spaces in the Moss Arts Center that are dedicated to research and scheduled by the Institute for Creativity, Arts, and Technology:
+In addition to these public and programmable spaces, there are other spaces in the Center for the Arts that are dedicated to research and scheduled by the Institute for Creativity, Arts, and Technology:

 • Sandbox